Skip to main contentSkip to search

 We are grateful to see the government move away from the cycle of temporary funding patches.

-Foundational services and one-time workshops have their place, but they are not a substitute for the intensive, evidence-based therapy like ABA, SLP, and OT that children need to thrive.
-This budget increase will only be a success if it translates directly into more 'Invitation to Core Clinical Services' letters landing in parents' mailboxes.
+Kate Dudley-Logue, the OAC's vice-president of community outreach, told The Trillium that foundational services and one-time workshops have their place but are no substitute for intensive, evidence-based therapy like ABA, speech-language pathology, and occupational therapy.
+In her view, the budget increase will only be a success if it translates directly into more core clinical services invitation letters landing in parents' mailboxes.

 End The Wait Ontario in the Story